rose-collectionservices/collection-services-manual/06-PHYSICAL PROCESSING/readme.md

  	* If a collection is being stored onsite:
   		* If a box containing a bound volume is small enough to be stored with the rest of the collection on the regular stacks shelving, give the box a regular number and shelve it with the rest of the collection.
  		* If a box containing a bound volume is too big to be stored with the rest of the collection on regular stacks shelving:
   			* BVs (bound volumes)--smaller boxes that will fit on the BV shelves should be handled as BVs.
 In a collection BVs should be given a separate sequence of numbers from the general box number sequence (i.e. BV1, BV2, etc.).
+[Note: this is legacy content and will rarely come up.]
      		* OBVs (oversized bound volumes)--larger volumes that need to be stored on the OBV shelves should be handled as an OBV.
+If a volume is too large for a 20x24" box, it should be identified with a strip of acid-free card stock inserted into the volume.
 In a collection OBVs should be given a separate sequence of numbers from the general box number sequence (i.e. OBV1, OBV2, etc.).
-If a volume is too large for a 20x24" box, it should be identified with a strip of acid-free card stock inserted into the volume.

 * #### Framed items
 	* When possible, framed items such as photographs, certificates, or artwork should be unframed and boxed according to the size of the item.
-See [6.8.4 Oversized materials](#684-oversized-materials) for guidance on boxing and numbering oversized materials.
+See guidance above on oversized boxes.
 	* If it is not possible to remove the frame but the frame will fit in an oversized box, put it in an appropriately sized box and pad the item with pH buffered paper or bubble wrap. **Do not send framed items with glass to the LSC.** Boxes containing glass must be stored onsite and should be handled as an OP.
+Affix a label that says "caution: glass".
-	* Framed items that are too large to be boxed should be labeled and hung on the art racks on Level 11.
+	* Framed items that are too large to be boxed should be handled as a FR (framed item), which will be stored on the art racks on L11:
-	* The framed item serves as a top container in ASpace.
-Container profile in ASpace = [blank]
  		* Framed items should be given an FR number to indicate that it is being stored onsite on the framed art shelves.
 In a collection FRs should be a separate sequence of numbers from the general box number sequence (i.e. FR1, FR2, etc.).
 When making the label, there is no space between FR and the number (i.e. FR1).
-  	* Do not affix labels to the frames themselves.
+     		* Label it.
+Do not affix labels to the frames themselves.
 Print a small (4" x 2") label, affix the label to a strip of acid free card stock, punch a hole in the top, and tie the label to the hanger on the frame.
+		* The framed item serves as a top container in ASpace.
+Container profile in ASpace = [blank]
-If the frame does not have hanging hardware on the back, consult with the Rose Library Preservation Liaison.
-Do not add any framed items to the art racks without first identifying and labeling them appropriately.
+  		* If the frame does not have hanging hardware on the back, consult with the Rose Library Preservation Liaison.
+    		* Do not add any framed items to the art racks without first identifying and labeling them appropriately.